iamsnkr/fedex_logistics_stream_data_pipeline/readme.md

 - The Kafka producer script (kafka_producer.py) reads logistics data from a CSV file using Pandas, serializes it into Avro format using an Avro schema fetched from Schema Registry, and publishes messages to Kafka.

 **Kafka Consumer**
-- The Kafka consumer script (kafka_consumer.py) subscribes to the Kafka topic, deserializes Avro data using the schema fetched from Schema Registry, validates the data (e.g., null value checks, data type validation), and inserts valid records into MongoDB.
+- The Kafka consumer script (kafka_consumer.py) subscribes to the Kafka topic, deserializes Avro data using the schema fetched from Schema Registry and inserts valid records into MongoDB.

-**Data Validation**
+**Data Visualization**
-- Data validation in the consumer script includes checks for null values, data type validation, and format checks.
-Assumptions made include assuming a specific structure and format of incoming logistics data.
+- Visualizing FedEx logistics information involves transforming the data stored in MongoDB into meaningful charts or graphs that provide insights into various aspects of the shipment.